balasri03/todo/README.md

 # todo
-it is a todo website
+it is a todo website using html,css and django